Wireless-Innovation-Forum/Common-Data/README.md

   - floatnXXwYYY_std.flt : raw data in ArcFloat format.

-An updated version of some of the tiles are provided with the prefix usgs_ned_1_nXXwYYY_gridfloat_std: this data corresponds to newer data gathering techniques (primarily LIDAR).
+An updated version of some of the tiles are provided with the prefix usgs_ned_1_nXXwYYY_gridfloat_std: these data correspond to newer data gathering techniques (primarily LIDAR).

 This reference data corresponds to a snapshot of the latest USGS data available from July 2017.